operator-framework/operator-sdk/doc/dev/testing/running-the-tests.md

 1. Delete the CRD (`kubectl delete -f $GOPATH/src/github.com/example-inc/memcached-operator/deploy/crds/cache_v1alpha1_memcached_crd.yaml`).
 2. Delete the created project in `$GOPATH/src/github.com/example-inc/memcached-operator`
 3. Delete the namespaces that the tests run in, which also deletes any resources created within the namespaces.
 The namespaces start with `memcached-memcached-group` or `main` and are appended with a unix timestamp (seconds since Jan 1 1970).
+The kubectl command can be used to delete namespaces: `kubectl delete namespace $NAMESPACE`.

 [travis]: ./travis-build.md